aimms/documentation/pro/pro-data-man.rst

 PRO User Cases
 --------------

-The <em>PRO User Cases</em> area in the AIMMS Case Manager refers to an application-specific central storage location on the PRO server that is private to you.
+The *PRO User Cases* area in the AIMMS Case Manager refers to an application-specific central storage location on the PRO server that is private to you.
 The storage location is the same for all published versions of the same application, so if the published application is upgraded, the data from previous versions is still available to you.
 You can access the cases stored in this location, from wherever you start the application.
 The data you store here, is not accessible for other users except those that are part of the admin group.

 PRO Shared Cases
 ----------------

-The <em>PRO Shared Cases</em> area in the AIMMS Case Manager refers to an application specific central storage location on the PRO server that is accessible for all users that have permission to run the application.
+The *PRO Shared Cases* area in the AIMMS Case Manager refers to an application specific central storage location on the PRO server that is accessible for all users that have permission to run the application.
 The storage location is the same for all published versions of the same application, so if the published application is upgraded, the data from previous versions is still available to all allowed users of the application.
 All users allowed to use the application can also access the cases stored in this location, from wherever they start the application.
 The shared case area for a published PRO application is created and assigned the appropriate access rights when the application gets published.
 Please note that if any new or existing user has been assign the permission to run the application, then shared cases which where already created will not be available to this user.
 If user wants to access these cases then user must be added to some User Group which has the permission to run the application.

 PRO Central Storage
 -------------------

-The <em>PRO Central Storage</em> area in the AIMMS Case Manager provides you with a full overview of the complete central storage area available on the PRO server.
+The *PRO Central Storage* area in the AIMMS Case Manager provides you with a full overview of the complete central storage area available on the PRO server.
 Each folder and file in this storage area can have read, write and execute access rights assigned to specific users and groups within PRO.
 These access rights determine whether specific folders or files will be visible to you in the AIMMS Case Manager, or whether you can write in certain locations.
 The Case Manager will automatically filter out all files and folders to which you have no access.

 Central Case URL's
 ------------------